antoriche/alarm/README.md

 ## 🧭 Getting started

+.env files are commited for the sake of the interview

 1. Clone this repository
-2. ~~Copy files env.sample into .env (in app and api folders) and fill with appropriates values~~ (commited for the sake of the interview)
-3. run `npm install` in root folder
+2. run `npm install` in root folder

 ### 💻 Run the project